Joseph S. Fenton

 Joseph S. Fenton (January 21, 1781November 14, 1851) was a Michigan politician.

 Early life

 Fenton was born in Washington, Massachusetts, on January 21, 1781.
-Fenton lived in Norwich, New York, New York for twenty one years, then he moved to Palmyra, New York.
+Fenton lived in Norwich, New York for twenty one years, then he moved to Palmyra, New York.
 In 1840, he moved to Fenton, Michigan, a town named after his son, Michigan Lieutenant Governor William M. Fenton.

 Career

 Fenton was a banker.
 On November 5, 1850, Fenton was elected to the Michigan House of Representatives, where he represented the Genesee County district from February 5, 1851, to until his death.
 Fenton was a Whig.

 Death

 Fenton died in office on November 14, 1851, in Flint, Michigan.